 Experience what is traditionally one of the best bowl game matchups of the year and the 2015 Rose Bowl marks the first year of the NCAA Football Playoffs format.
-The Rose Bowl will be one of 2 semifinals bowl games leading up to the National Championship Game.
+The Rose Bowl will be one of 2 semifinals bowl games, along with the Sugar Bowl, leading up to the National Championship Game.

 Share in the college football bowl game action when you purchase Rose Bowl tickets from Select A Ticket.

 2015 Rose Bowl Tickets